-Respondents have made it clear that the Council should use the Neighbourhood Plan to sustain and support the trading efforts of local businesses while encouraging greater diversity in the town's offer.

-Some towns have spoiled their centres by permitting inappropriate development or not encouraging an appropriate mix of quality businesses.
-To preserve the Uppingham shopping experience as one of 'quality' the Plan supports retail development policies that monitor and control change of use, shop frontages and temporary exterior signage.
-It also extends 'primary shopping frontage' policy to cover all ground floor retail premises within the central conservation area.
-Parking policy is dealt with under Transport.
+Plan to sustain and support the trading efforts of local businesses while encouraging greater diversity in the town's offer.
+Some towns have spoiled their centres by permitting inappropriate development or not encouraging appropriate mix of quality businesses.
+To the Uppingham preserve shopping experience as one of 'quality', the Plan supports retail development policies that

-Policy UPP TH9/P1 - Retail Development - Change of Use
+Proposal 14 - Retail Development - Change of Use

-The Plan supports a study of present RCC change of use policy to see if any strengthening or local control is required.
+The Plan supports a study of present RCC change of use policy SP11 to see if any strengthening or local control is required.